 How does the North-East Creative Timebank work?

-Every timebank transaction allows individuals to electronically request, offer, and pay for services in Hour Credits.
-When a member performs a task, he or she earns hour credits that may be banked for use at a later date.
+Every Timebank transaction allows individuals to electronically request, offer, and pay for services in hour time credits.
+When a member performs a task, he or she earns credits that may be banked for use at a later date.

 Timebank hours can be earned and subsequently spent by anyone that needs support or has a project in hand – that is the great equalizer of a time-based currency.
 It is open to you professional artists working in any artform, art students, curators, critics, activists, theorists, historians of art, and other cultural practitioners to join and be part of this network of knowledge and skills exchange.